vbauer/lein-jslint/README.md

   :debug true ; To debug processing
   :config {:predef {"angular" "console" "$"}
            :nomen true
-           :es5 true
            :eqeq true
            ...}}
 ```

 You can use both variants to specify keys: string values or keywords.

-All available parameters are described in the official documentation here: http://www.jslint.com/lint.html
+All available parameters are described in the official documentation [here](https://github.com/reid/node-jslint/blob/master/doc/jslint.md)

 Hooks